RSNA/AI-Deep-Learning-Lab-2023/sessions/ai-fairness/README.md

 In this session, we will explore explainability for ICH detection in head CT.

-In particular, we will use a models trained on the RSNA 2019 Intracranial Hemorrhage Detection Challenge.
+In particular, we will use model trained on the RSNA 2019 Intracranial Hemorrhage Detection Challenge.

 We will evaluate model's performance on an external hold-out test set: the CT-ICH dataset, and we will use h-Shap to explain models predictions.